vehicle-lang/vehicle/doc/source/language/quantifiers.rst

 .. code-block:: agda

-   dataset dataset : List (Tensor Rat [784])
+   dataset trainingDataset : List (Tensor Rat [784])

    ...

    robust : Bool
-   robust = forall individual x in dataset . robustAround x
+   robust = forall individual x in trainingDataset . robustAround x

 The :code:`individual` keyword can be added to any quantified variable that ranges over a finite domain.